Skip to main content

 What is interruption of the aortic arch?

-The aorta is the main artery that carries blood with oxygen out of the heart to the body.
-In a child with interruption of the aortic arch, there is a disconnection (a break) between the top part of the aortic arch and the lower, descending aorta.
+The aorta is the main artery that carries oxygen-rich blood out of the heart to the body.
+In a child with interrupted aortic arch, there is a disconnection (a break) between the top part of the aortic arch and the lower, descending aorta.

 The aorta starts at the left ventricle (lower chamber) of the heart as one large vessel and branches into smaller vessels to carry blood to different parts of the body.
 From the heart, the aorta arches up and then curves around and down.
 Arteries that deliver blood to the head, arms and other parts of the upper body branch off at the top of the arch.
 Arteries that deliver blood to the abdomen, legs, and other parts of the lower body branch off from the lower, descending aorta.